 Vienna is geographically not very big and many sights are close to each other.
 So, it might look like a very busy itinerary – and it is – but it is doable!
 Feel free to skip any activities that are not appealing to you.

 DAY 1 IN VIENNA

-Places to see on your first day in Vienna.
+Here are some places to see on your first day in Vienna.

-You can even climb the towers (south and north tower) and admire the view of the city (each tower charges you a fee of around $5,50 and $6.50).
-You can also visit the catacombs and do a guided tour for around $6.50 (kids under 6 are free).
+ℹ️ Visit the catacombs and do a guided tour for around $6.50 (kids under 6 are free).
 The tours take place several times a day and last about 30 minutes.